 Once you can play these comfortable at around 80, you should start to speed them up.
-However, it is very important that you are able to play them as close to perfect as possible at the slower tempo before speeding them up.
+However, it is very important that you are able to play them as close to perfect as possible at a slower tempo before speeding them up.
 If you speed them up without mastering the basic concepts and execution, you will find they get very messy, very quickly.
-It’s okay for it to take weeks or months between increasing the metronome setting, especially once you get them moving quickly.
+It’s okay for it to take days or weeks between increasing the metronome setting, especially once you get them moving quickly.

 Additionally, while these are labeled as lip slurs, don’t hesitate to practice them articulated as well.
 There are many rapid arpeggiated passages in the horn repertoire that are tongued, so it’s important to practice both equally.

 Advanced Lip Slurs

-I would not recommend trying to do all 8 of these each day, but pick 2-3 that are a challenge, and try to practice them to your (or your teacher’s) satisfaction before moving on to another series.
+I would not recommend trying to do all 8 of these slur patterns each day, but pick 1-3 that are a challenge, and try to practice them to your satisfaction before moving on to another series.
 There will almost always be something in these exercises that can be improved upon if you are honest with yourself!

 The slurs come from Bai Lin’s Lip Flexibilities book and Max Schlossberg’s Daily Drills and Technical Studies for Trombone, with adaptations by Matthew Smith and myself to cover more of the horn’s range.

 All of the Basic Lip Slurs principles apply to these!
-If you can’t play these advanced slurs correctly, you are either going too fast or need to take a step back and work on the Basic Lip Slurs or your Harmonic Series studies.
+If you can’t play these advanced slurs correctly, you are either going too fast or need to take a step back and work on the basic slurs or your harmonic series studies.
 Practicing these sloppily will only train you to play sloppily!